 Neonate

 Anthropometric measurements were made within 72 hours of birth by a trained midwife.
-Birthweight was recorded from maternal medical records and birthweight z-scores calculated using a UK reference population taking into account sex and gestation at delivery (12).
+Birthweight was recorded from maternal medical records and birthweight z-scores calculated using a UK reference population adjusted for sex and gestation at delivery (12).
 Neonatal subscapular and triceps skin fold thicknesses (SFT) were measured using Harpenden skinfold callipers in triplicate and the sum of skin fold thickesses (SSFT) were calculated.
 Neonatal length was assessed using a neonatometer.
 Abdominal and mid upper arm circumferences were assessed.

 Infant